Glycogen storage disease type I: Treatment

-The primary treatment goal is prevention of hypoglycemia and the secondary metabolic derangements by frequent feedings of foods high in glucose or starch (which is readily digested to glucose).
-To compensate for the inability of the liver to provide sugar, the total amount of dietary carbohydrate should approximate the 24-hour glucose production rate.
+The primary treatment goal is the prevention of hypoglycemia and secondary metabolic derangements by frequent feedings of foods high in glucose or starch (which is readily digested to glucose).
+To compensate for the inability of the liver to provide sugar, the total amount of dietary carbohydrates should approximate the 24-hour glucose production rate.
 The diet should contain approximately 65–70% carbohydrate, 10–15% protein, and 20–25% fat.
-At least a third of the carbohydrates should be supplied through the night, so that a young child goes no more than 3–4 hours without carbohydrate intake.
+At least a third of the carbohydrates should be supplied through the night so that a young child goes no more than 3–4 hours without carbohydrate intake.

-Once a diagnosis is made, the priority in GSD I treatment is to maintain an adequate blood glucose.
-Patients aim to maintain a blood glucose above the 72 mg/dL (4.0 mmol/L) cutoff for hypoglycemia.
+Once a diagnosis is made, the priority in GSD I treatment is to maintain adequate blood glucose.
+Patients aim to maintain blood glucose above the 72 mg/dL (4.0 mmol/L) cutoff for hypoglycemia.
 GSD Ib patients have an additional treatment priority relating to neutropenia.
-Proper management of blood glucose in GSD I is critical in avoiding the more severe effects of high leves of lactic acid and uric acid in the blood, and the development of hepatic adenomas.
+Proper management of blood glucose in GSD I is critical in avoiding the more severe effects of high levels of lactic acid and uric acid in the blood, and the development of hepatic adenomas.

 In the last 30 years, two methods have been used to achieve this goal in young children: (1) continuous nocturnal gastric infusion of glucose or starch; and (2) night-time feedings of uncooked cornstarch.
 An elemental formula, glucose polymer, and/or cornstarch can be infused continuously through the night at a rate supplying 0.5–0.6 g/kg/h of glucose for an infant, or 0.3–0.4 for an older child.
 This method requires a nasogastric or gastrostomy tube and pump.
 Sudden death from hypoglycemia has occurred due to malfunction or disconnection, and periodic cornstarch feedings are now preferred to continuous infusion.

 Cornstarch is an inexpensive way to provide gradually digested glucose.
-One tablespoon contains nearly 9 g carbohydrate (36 calories).
+One tablespoon contains nearly 9 grams of carbohydrates (36 calories).
 Although it is safer, less expensive, and requires no equipment, this method does require that parents arise every 3–4 hours to administer the cornstarch.
 A typical requirement for a young child is 1.6 g/kg every 4 hours.

 Long-term management should eliminate hypoglycemic symptoms and maintain normal growth.
 Treatment should achieve normal glucose, lactic acid, and electrolyte levels, and only mild elevations of uric acid and triglycerides.

 Avoidance of other sugars

 Intake of carbohydrates which must be converted to G6P to be utilized (e.g., galactose and fructose) should be minimized.
-Although elemental formulas are available for infants, many foods contain fructose or galactose in the forms of sucrose or lactose.
+Although elemental formulas are available for infants, many foods contain fructose or galactose in the form of sucrose or lactose.
 Adherence becomes a contentious treatment issue after infancy.